-- 1. Launch Connect Director. - 2.
-In the navigation pane, click Administration > Appliances/Servers > Platform Equipment.

-3. In the list pane, select the voice switch that is being replaced.
+- 1. Launch Connect Director. - In the navigation pane, click Administration > Appliances/Servers > Platform Equipment.
+The Platform Equipment page is displayed. - In the list pane, select the voice switch that is being replaced.

-The General tab in the details pane displays parameters for the switch.
+NOTE: The General tab in the details pane displays parameters for the switch.

-- 4. Do one of the following: - In the IP address field, type the IP address (or Ethernet address) of the new switch that you want to use to replace the original switch. - Click Find switches to search for and select the replacement switch.
+- 4. Do one of the following:

+- In the IP address field, type the IP address (or Ethernet address) of the new switch that you

+want to use to replace the original switch.

+- Click Find switches to search for and select the replacement switch.

+- 5. Click Save.